amizz/Whatsapp-Direct-Messaging-API/README.md

 ```
 http://<domain>/<phonenum>
 ```
-> Directly open whatsapp app to respective phone number as long as the phone number is registered on whatsapp.
+> Directly open whatsapp to respective phone number as long as the phone number is registered on whatsapp.
 > No message included.

 ```
 http://<domain>/<phonenum>/<message>
 ```
-> Directly open whatsapp app app to respective phone number.
+> Directly open whatsapp to respective phone number.
 Message is automatically included.

 ##Note
 > Phone number must include the country code without '+' symbol.